pasqualerossi/Born2BeRoot-Guide/README.md

 1. Click on `New`
 ![1*tkjZEbnHKqPGN24HQw_kRA](https://user-images.githubusercontent.com/58959408/174700376-2862e8e9-0a7a-4681-af3b-e82dbc7d9aa5.png)

-2. Change Machine Folder to `/Users/your_login/goinfre` and then click `continue` to move to the next step.
+2. Change Machine Folder to `sgoinfre/students/your_intra_login/Virtual Machine Name` and then click `continue` to move to the next step.
 ![1*WyFDl98AZfft999XCKD6kA](https://user-images.githubusercontent.com/58959408/174700651-8dc8e0a9-7709-4202-8a12-12a384ff6e3e.png)

 3. Set Memory Size as `1024 MB` and click continue